MicrosoftDocs/navdevitpro-content-pr/articles/notifications-developing.md

 MyNotification.ADDACTION('Action 2',CODEUNIT::"Action Handler",'RunAction2');
 MyNotification.SEND;
 ```

+The basic steps for adding an action are as follows:

+1. Create a global function in a new or existing codeunit.
+The function must have a **Notification** data type parameter for receiving the notification object.
+2. Add C/AL code to the function for handling the action.
+3. Specify the codeunit and function in the **ADDACTION** function call.

+Important: You can can have more than one action on a notification.
+A LocalScope notification, you can have up to 3 actions.
+A GlobalScope notification can have up to 2 actions.

 ## Sending data with a notification
 You use the **SETDATA** and **GETDATA** functions to add data to a notification, which is typically needed when actions are invoked.
 The **SETDATA** function sets, or adds, data to the notification.
 The data is defined as text in a key-value pair.
 With the **GETDATA** function, you can then retrieve the data again.